virgiiim/RedditData_Handler/README.md

 **Parameters**
 + *start_date* (str): beginning date in format %d/%m/%Y
 + *end_date* (str): end date in format %d/%m/%Y
-+ *categories* (dict): dict with category name as key and list of subreddits in that category as value
++ *categories* (dict): dict with arbitrary category name as key and list of subreddits in that category as value
 + *n_months* (int): integer indicating the time period considered, if you don't want it n_months = 0

 **Returns**